Welcome to Milton Keynes Quaker Meeting

 appointed by the membership.
 (Clerks are the central point of reference for the Meeting.)
 Everyone is welcome to attend our business meetings, though non-members (known as ’attenders’) should speak to the clerk in advance of the meeting.

 Children in our Meeting

 We very much welcome parents with children into our Quaker meeting.
 On Sundays, at the beginning of Meeting for Worship, we all gather together and, after about ten minutes, the children depart for classes of their own, led by volunteers.
 The classes introduce children to basic Quaker and Christian teachings, look at other faiths, explore spirituality at an age-appropriate level or just have fun together.
 We also link with other Quaker meetings in the area to provide youth activities for pre-teens and teenagers.
 All of our volunteers have been DBS checked.
 The meeting has a strict policy regarding the safeguarding of children and vulnerable adults.
-If you would like to know more about what happens in children’s classes, you could ask the clerk or speak to a member of the children’s committee.
+Regrettably, numbers of children associated with the meeting are low at the moment but If you would like to know more about what happens in children’s classes, you could ask the clerk or speak to a member of the children’s committee.